-In General, the Waldorf School of Baltimore is a screen and cell phone free zone in the classrooms and common areas.
+The Waldorf School of Baltimore is a screen and cell phone free zone in the classrooms and common areas.
 The exception to this is for students who have permission granted by the Academic Director/Student Services Committee and or a teacher.
+In general, students do not need cell phones, smart watches, or other mobile devices to participate in the WSB program, however, some families require that their children carry a phone to school.